rahuldogney02/react-jest-test-cases/README.md

 › Press u to update failing snapshots.

 ### what we should test
-> Test component rendering.
+1. Test component rendering.
-> UI elements that we write. inputbox lable must be there, button, etc
+2. UI elements that we write. inputbox lable must be there, button, etc
-> Functions which we write. some validation fun().
+3. Functions which we write. some validation fun().
-> API tesing.
+4. API tesing.
 Depends if client recommended,mock or normal test.
-> Event testing : very important testing like button click , keydown ,mouse hover.
+5. Event testing : very important testing like button click , keydown ,mouse hover.
-> Props and states : mainly focused on ui elements, core fun justan, enzime, etc.
+6. Props and states : mainly focused on ui elements, core fun justan, enzime, etc.
-> Ui condition or state testing : suppose button is diff in case of logged in User and guest user.
+7. Ui condition or state testing : suppose button is diff in case of logged in User and guest user.

-> Avoid :
+1. Avoid :
-    > External UI library like : tellwind, material ui, etc.
+    - External UI library like : tellwind, material ui, etc.
-    > No need to test default js Fun() like toString,subString etc. Focus on custom components
+    - No need to test default js Fun() like toString,subString etc. Focus on custom components
-    > Function calling in side multiple function calling like lader nested inside-inside.
+    - Function calling in side multiple function calling like lader nested inside-inside.
 Make mock function

 #### class component
 const userClassInstance = new UserClass();
 expect(userClassInstance.getUserList()).toBe("User list");
-> It's giving instance
+-It's giving instance